MnAnX/infrastructure/README.md

 Infrastructure components I use to quickly build up a stable and scalable service.

 ## ZMQ Server
-It's a lightweight, easily embedded, server that communicates through ZeroMQ.
+It's a lightweight, easily embedded server that communicates through ZeroMQ.
 You can add handlers to serve different kinds of requests, and scale them by just giving one parameter.
 You can add workers easily either on the localhost or remote hosts.
-Server dispatches workload evenly to the workers report to be free.
+Server dispatches workload evenly amongst all available workers.
 ### Single server
 An example of how to create a simple server that runs on one host: